 The Dependent STA field is set to 1 to report that the STA is operating with the enablement of the enabling STA whose LCI is being reported; otherwise, it is 0.(#1692)

+The Version field is a 2-bit field defined in IETF RFC 6225, and the use is described in IETF RFC 6225.

 The Optional Subelements field format contains zero or more subelements, each consisting of a 1-octet Subelement ID field, a 1-octet Length field, and a variable-length Data field, as shown in Figure 8-516 (Subelement format).
 Any optional subelements are ordered by nondecreasing subelement ID.